00mjk/or1kmvp/README.md

 # OpenRISC 1000 Multicore Virtual Platform (or1kmvp)

-This repository contains the source code of `or1kmvp`, an OpenRISC 1000 Multicore Virtual Platform based on SystemC and TLM.
+This repository contains the source code of `or1kmvp`, an OpenRISC 1000 Multicore Virtual Platform based on SystemC/TLM.
 It models a regular symmetric multiprocessor design with a configurable number of processors and a set of I/O peripherals. `or1kmvp` is detailed enough to run the Linux kernel and fast enough to allow interactive command-line use.